stephen-hannam/Hodgkin-Huxley-ODE-System/README.md

-these models are implementations directly resulting from exercises undertaken from an MIT OCW self-directed course on MATLAB
+These HH models are implementations directly resulting from exercises undertaken from MIT OCW 6.094: Introduction to MATLAB, which I worked through in my own time some years ago now.